 Becoming independent and emotionally healthy with your own life is one way to overcome this love fear.

-If you have any thoughts or questions about overcoming love fears – or you’re scared to fall in love – please comment below…
+If you have any thoughts about overcoming love fears – or you’re scared to fall in love – please comment below…

 but writing can help you gain insight.